Lucas-zz/Track_It/README.md

 npm i
 ```

-3. Run the front-end with
+3. Run the app with
 ```bash
 npm start
 ```